10 Key IRS Tax Forms, Schedules, and Publications for 2025

 - Verify Your Interest Amounts: Make sure the amount reported on Form 1099-INT matches your bank records.
 Errors in reporting can lead to discrepancies and potential IRS inquiries.

-- Include All Interest: Even if you don’t receive a 1099-INT for smaller amounts of interest (under $10, for example), you’re still required to report all interest income on your tax return.
+- Include All Interest: Even if you don’t receive a 1099-INT for small amounts (under $10, for example), you still need to report all interest income on your tax return.

-- Account for Tax-Exempt Interest: Some interest, such as that from municipal bonds, may be tax-exempt but still needs to be reported on your return.
-The 1099-INT will indicate tax-exempt interest separately, which should be reviewed to ensure proper reporting.
+- Account for Tax-Exempt Interest: Some interest, like that from municipal bonds, may be tax-exempt, but you still need to report it.
+Review your 1099-INT, which lists tax-exempt interest separately, to ensure accurate reporting.

 8) Form 1099-DIV: Dividends and Distributions